 Hyperinsulinemia occurs due to insulin resistance.
 This is when the body does not respond to the effects of insulin as it should, so your pancreas creates more insulin to compensate.

-Hyperinsulinemia may not have any noticeable symptoms.
-However, some possible symptoms may include:
+Hyperinsulinemia does not have any noticeable symptoms.
+However, if it leads to hypoglycemia, it may cause: